2014 Vermont gubernatorial election: Counties that flipped from Democratic to Republican

+By municipality and district

 Of Vermont's 275 "polling places" that report results separately—corresponding to the state's 255 towns and cities, with some larger municipalities broken into multiple precincts—Milne won a plurality in 162 precincts, or 58.9%.
 Shumlin won 112, or 40.7%, and they were tied in one other.
 Shumlin won the state's biggest voting area, Burlington (representing 9,604 gubernatorial voters), by a margin of 66% to 23%.
 Of the state's 10 largest municipalities, Shumlin also won South Burlington, Bennington, Montpelier, Hartford and Middlebury.
 Milne won Essex, Colchester, Rutland City, Williston and Barre Town.
 Of Vermont's 13 multi-member Senate districts, aligning roughly with the state's 14 counties, Milne won eight (61.5%) and Shumlin five (38.5%).
 Milne won the popular vote in 53 House districts; Shumlin won in 51.